Mudd Law Offices

 Trudeau, et al. v.
 Lanoue, et al. 04 C 7165 (N.D.
 Ill.)

-We represent the Defendants in an action brought by Kevin Trudeau and Direct Response Associates for alleged cybersquatting.
-The Defendants dispute the allegations.
-The Parties have filed motions for summary judgment.
+We represented the Defendants in an action brought by Kevin Trudeau and Direct Response Associates for alleged cybersquatting.
+The Defendants disputed the allegations.

 Doe v.
 "Chicago"